vicentinileonardo/reply-challenge-2023/README.md

 Therefore the rows are covered from left to right for the length of snakes.

-If the number of rows is not enough, ramaining snakes to be placed are simply not used (blank line in output file).
+If the number of rows is not enough, remaining snakes to be placed are simply not used (blank line in output file).

 ## Score

 Leveraging only the first 5 input files, the final score that can be obtained is 5,515,411 that would have achieved the 148th position out of 3990 teams on the leaderboard.

-The 6th input file is not included in this repository because, if used, the score would be lowered.
+The 6th input file is not considered because, if used, the score would be lowered.

 ## Repository structure
 + `greedy.py` contains the solution.